finos/FDC3/docs/api-bridging/spec.md

 }
 ```

-When adding context listeners (either for User channels or specific App Channels) no messages need to be exchanged.
+When adding context listeners (either for User Channels or specific App Channels) no messages need to be exchanged.
 Instead, upon receving a broadcast message the Desktop Agent just needs  to pass it on to all listeners on that named channel.

 ## Intents

 ### findIntent

 ```typescript
 findIntent(intent: string, context?: Context): Promise<AppIntent>;
 ```

-#### Request format:
+#### Request format

 A findIntent call is made on agent-A.

 ```javascript
 let appIntent = await fdc3.findIntent();
 ```

-Sends an outward message to the desktop agent(s) acting as server(s).
+Sends an outward message to the desktop agent acting as server.

 ```JSON
 // agent-A -> agent-C